rodralez/NaveGo/README.md

 [![Releases](https://img.shields.io/badge/release-v0.8.0--alpha-green.svg?style=plastic)](https://github.com/rodralez/NaveGo/releases) [![DOI](https://zenodo.org/badge/12745155.svg)](https://zenodo.org/badge/latestdoi/12745155)

-NaveGo: an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.
+NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

 NaveGo is an open-source framework for processing INS/GPS sensors that is freely available online.
-It is developed under MATLAB/GNU Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
+It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
 NaveGo has been verified by processing real-world data from a real trajectory and contrasting results with a commercial, closed-source software package.
 Difference between both solutions have shown to be negligible.
+For more information read (Gonzalez et al., 2017).

 NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), ITIC at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).